 - peripheral changes, e.g. erythema of the palms or soles, oedema of the hands or feet, and in convalescence desquamation

 Trickily, these children may have a concurrent viral infection, often adenovirus.
 Adenovirus is more likely with exudative pharyngitis and conjunctivitis and positive PCR assay.
-KD is more likely with erythema/swelling of hands and feet, strawberry tongue, and a desquamating groin rash.
+Kawasaki disease is more likely with erythema/swelling of hands and feet, a strawberry tongue, and a desquamating groin rash.

 Inflammation and crusting of a recent Bacille-Calmette-Guérin (BCG) injection site may occur.

-Consider an alternative diagnosis to KD if there is exudative conjunctivitis, exudative pharyngitis, ulcerative intraoral lesions, bullous or vesicular rash, generalised adenopathy, or splenomegaly.
+Consider an alternative diagnosis to Kawasaki Disease if there is exudative conjunctivitis, exudative pharyngitis, ulcerative intraoral lesions, bullous or vesicular rash, generalized adenopathy, or splenomegaly.

 What is Incomplete Kawasaki Disease?